fbrainlytcs/E-Commerce-Portfolio-Project_Analysing-Amazon-Sales-Data/README.md

 __Strategic Recommendations__ for Sustainability:
 _US Market Retention_: Implement a loyalty program focused on high-AOV customers in the US to protect the primary revenue stream.

-_Emerging Market Expansion_: Increase marketing spend in India and Canada, where we already have a foothold but significant untapped potential.
+_Emerging Market Expansion_: Increase marketing spend in India and Canada, where they already have a foothold but significant untapped potential.

 _Diversified Logistics_: Evaluate why Electronics has slightly higher shipping costs.
 Small optimizations in packaging for this category could yield significant annual savings.